 Old Scholars' Association

 Your relationship with St Mark’s does not end when you finish your final day of school.
-As an Old Scholar you will remain an important part of our school community: we invite you to share your skills, wisdom and ideas with us, while benefiting from opportunities to connect with students, teachers, parents and friends of the school - both past and present.
+As an Old Scholar you will remain an important part of the School community.
+The Association is a rich resource and we invite you to share your skills, wisdom, time and ideas with us, while benefitting from opportunities to connect with students, teachers, parents and friends of the School - both past and present.

 How do I become a member?

 Students who graduated after 2008 are registered automatically.
 If you are not sure of your membership status, please email firstname.lastname@example.org.
 Students who graduated prior to this will need to complete an application form and return it to the Association as indicated on the form.

 Why should I join the Association?

 - Stay in touch with old friends and teachers.